MSc Digital Health

 More about tuition fees, living costs and financial support.

 The coronavirus pandemic has accelerated the digitisation of healthcare.
 Not only do we need technologies for the management of long-term conditions, but we need technologies that can do that without bringing patients into clinical facilities and hospitals.
 This move online brings many other opportunities too, such as putting data into the hands of patients and increasing access to healthcare in remote communities.

-Many exciting career opportunities to develop new digitally enabled, personalised, health solutions exist within academia, the charitable sector, and health providers in many different countries (for example the UK's NHS), as well as myriad companies that have active health research and development programs (Apple, Google, Amazon, Sony, Microsoft, Samsung, Huawei, Arm, among others).
+Many exciting career opportunities to develop new digitally enabled, personalised health solutions exist within academia, the charitable sector, and health providers in many different countries (for example the UK's NHS).
+Opportunities also abound in companies with active health research and development programs (Apple, Google, Amazon, Sony, Microsoft, Samsung, Huawei, Arm, among others).